Harlem Neighborhood Review - Manhattan Moving Guide

 Nonetheless, there is still an ongoing concern that Harlem schools are performing below other schools located in different areas of the city.

 Here are some of the top performing schools that stood out:

 |Success Academy Harlem 4 Charter School||Public Charter - K-4 - 633 students||Member of high-performing Success Charter network despite limited space due to sharing the building with two other schools.|

 |KIPP STAR Charter Middle School||Charter - 5-8 - 822 students||Advisors follow students through high school and college.
 Afterschool program is available until 6 pm.|

 |Democracy Prep Harlem Charter High School||Charter - 9-12 - 907 students||14 to 1 student-teacher ratio.
 According to state test scores, 95% of students are at least proficient in math and 29% in reading.|

-If you're looking to take in more of the local scenes, the stop by Sylvia's Restaurant.
+Stop by Sylvia's Restaurant if you're looking to take in more of the local scenes.
 For soul food, this is the biggest name in the city!
 They even have gospel brunch with live music every Sunday.

 In the mood for Mexican?
 Stop by Oso, a cute little spot on Amsterdam Ave, for some delicious tacos and margaritas.
 Or choose anything from their wide-ranging menu, and you won't be disappointed.